Matthew King (Emmerdale): Storylines

 The love of Matthew's life turned out to be fiery businesswoman, Anna De Souza (Emma Davies), Donald's daughter.
 Matthew and Anna first met after Carl played a silly trick, leaving her stranded in a company truck on a narrow country lane.
 Their first reaction was a thorny one, with Matthew annoyed that he nearly crashed into the back of the truck, and Anna warning him to back off.
 However, the pair bonded over their mutual dislike of Carl and their similar business style.
 They played Carl at his own game and tricked him into believing that the truck had been impounded due to it being stolen.
-It soon became clear that she and Carl were attracted to each other, becoming friends and confidantes as well as business partners.
-Matthew was also interested but Anna initially preferred Carl after they learned to work together.
+It soon became clear that she and Carl were attracted to each other, becoming friends and confidants as well as business partners.
+Matthew was also interested, but Anna initially preferred Carl after they learned to work together.
 Carl was about to leave Lexi for Anna when Lexi revealed that she knew he had killed Tom, making Carl feel that he had to stay with her.
 Anna was furious.
 Matthew tried to kiss Anna after the two closed a successful business deal, but she pushed him away, insisting their relationship could only ever be a business one.
 Undeterred, Matthew continued to chase Anna despite being knocked back a second time.